json-schema-org/json-schema-org.github.io/work-in-progress/index.md

 Once we have completed reviews within the core JSON Schema team, we will publish this draft.

+Learn more about the [changes](WIP-json-schema-release-notes.html) in this draft.

 ## What Is This Draft Called, Anyway?

 We have typically referred to this as `draft-08`, following our own convention of just